Blackburn-Labs/proem-ui/template/README.md

 Proem UI Framework
 ===========

-This is a ReactJS project boilerplate.
-This includes, by default:
+This is a ReactJS project using:

 * [Redux](http://redux.js.org/) - Maintains the state of the app.
 * [Babel](https://babeljs.io/) - Compiles the app.